nghianguyentek/prerequisites/git/branch.md

 `git checkout branch-name`

-If you've made some changes in the current branch, you must either commit or stash them before switching.
+If you've made some changes in the current branch, you must either commit, stash, or remove them before switching.

 ### Examples